 Gabapenin is one of the most commonly prescribed drugs by doctors.
+At last count over 50 million prescriptions were dispensed annually.
 It is used for an amazing array of off-label indications.
 That means physicians are giving it to patients for conditions that the Food and Drug Administration has never approved and for which there may be modest scientific support at best.
 The reader who asked the question below provides a classic example of just such prescribing.
 We would not get concerned if this drug was perfectly safe.
 But gabapentin side effects are not trivial as you will discover in our answer below.

 Q. I would like to know your feelings on the regular use of gabapentin for chronic insomnia.
 As a long time suffer of insomnia, my doctor has prescribed a myriad of drugs.
 Most recently upwards of 3600 mg of gabapentin at bedtime.

 After more than 6 months of use I have noticed that gabapentin is taking a toll on my quality of life.
 Your thoughts please!

 A. Gabapentin (Neurontin) was originally developed as an anti-seizure drug.
 It was approved by the FDA as an “add-on” treatment for patients with epilepsy in 1993.
 Although researchers do not completely understand how gabapentin works to control seizures, they think it affects production of a neurochemical in the brain called GABA (gamma-aminobutyric acid).

 Pfizer, the manufacturer of the brand name Neurontin, got into major trouble when it marketed this drug for off-label uses.
 A company has historically not been allowed to promote a medicine for things that the FDA has not approved.
 In Pfizer’s case, these unofficial uses for Neurontin included bipolar disorder, alcohol withdrawal, migraines and pain.
 The company eventually paid $430 million in penalties and admitted to fraudulent promotion.